fealty/Xenos/Specifications/Xenos.md

 #### Modules

-Modules group code and data Source files and modules have a relationship, but source files are not modules: Source files *describe* modules.
+Modules group code and data.
+Source files and modules have a relationship, but source files are not modules: Source files *describe* modules.
 Only module identifiers derive from the physical source files.
 Implementations must derive module identifiers as follows: strip the file system path; strip the file extension as denoted by the final dot; and replace all lexically invalid identifier characters with hyphens.
 For example, given the source file My `File.xdoc.xs`, implementations will produce `My-File-xdoc` as the module identifier.

 > Editors should display filenames with sub-extensions, such as the one in our example above, as children of the main .xs file.
 These files may be generated from the main .xs file, but they always indicate that the child file depends upon the parent.